Lesotho women's national under-19 cricket team

 The Lesotho women's under-19 cricket team represents Lesotho in international under-19 women's cricket.
 The team is administered by the Lesotho Cricket Association.

 The side played for the first time in the Africa Qualifier for the 2025 Under-19 Women's T20 World Cup.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament was eventually played in January 2023, in South Africa.